HomeMy WebLinkAbout2023-07-18 Planning Board Minutes (Final)Town of Danby Planning Board

 1996.
 The applicant answered there have not.
 Planner West then clarified to the applicant that he

-needs to return because a Public Hearing is required and there was not enough me to schedule
+needs to return because a Public Hearing is required and there was not enough time to schedule

-one for this mee ng.
+one for this meeting.
 The Planning Board expressed no concerns and offered to make sure that he

 is higher in the agenda when he returns.